KL Convergence Guarantees for Score diffusion models under minimal data assumptions: Main results

+but only to an empirical version of this function based on \iid~samples from $\mu^{\star}$.
+This raises an additional complexity level in the analysis that is out of the scope of the paper.
+Nevertheless, one possible direction is to rely on the new developments introduced in \cite{oko2023diffusion}.
+In particular, under appropriate conditions and for a well-chosen class of neural networks, \cite[Theorem 4.3]{oko2023diffusion} essentially shows that the second moment of the difference between the minimizer of the empirical loss function and the true score can be bounded as $n_{\text{s}}^{\frac{-2s}{d+2s}}$, where $n_{\text{s}}$ is the number of available samples from $\mu^{\star}$ and $s$ is a parameter associated to the smoothness of the density of $\mu^{\star}$ with respect to the Lebesgue measure.
+Therefore, we may expect that $\varepsilon$ in \Cref{ass:estimation-absolute} is of the same order with respect to $n_{\text{s}}^{\frac{-2s}{d+2s}}$, at least.

-then this gives also an estimator $\tildes_{\theta*}$ satisfying \eqref{ass}.
-Assumptions of the type \eqref{ass_v0} have already been considered in most analyses of SGM; see e.g., \cite{lee2022convergence,lee2023convergence,chen2022sampling}.
-In addition, as shown in \cite[Appendix A]{chen2022improved}, \Cref{ass:estimation-absolute} is satisfied in some simple scenarios.
-In order to be able to compare the law at time $T$ of \eqref{eq:SGM-OU-Based} with the data distribution we require finite relative Fisher information, i.e., $\rml^2$-integrability of the score of the data distribution. \begin{assumption} $\mustar$ is absolutely continuous with respect to the Gaussian measure $\gamma^d$ and has finite relative Fisher information against $\gamma^d$, that is
+In order to be able to compare the law at time $T$ of \eqref{eq:SGM-OU-Based} with the data distribution we require finite relative Fisher information, \ie , $\rml^2$-integrability of the score of the data distribution. \begin{assumption} $\mustar$ is absolutely continuous with respect to the Gaussian measure $\gamma^d$ and has finite relative Fisher information against $\gamma^d$, that is

 \end{assumption} Note that under \Cref{ass:hyp_on_mustar}, the Kullback Leibler divergence of $\mustar$ with respect to $\gamma^d$ is finite since $\gamma^d$ satisfies a log-Sobolev inequality $\KL(\mustar | \gamma^d) \lesssim \fisher(\mustar|\gamma^d)$; see \cite[Proposition 5.5.1]{bakry2014analysis}.
 This implies in turn that $\mustar$ has finite second order moment applying the Donsker Varadhan representation of the Kullback Leibler divergence.
 As a result, we denote by